NotYours180/IOUtools/NVRAM.md

 http://en.wikipedia.org/wiki/Compress .
 It uses the LZW algorithm.

 ## Padding

-The startup-config is padded to the aligment of 4.
+The startup-config is padded to an aligment of 4.
 In IOS <= 15.0, if padding takes places, an additional 4 byte padding is added.

 ## Private Header